 Up until a short few years ago, using your mobile to make calls was something you only did when a landline wasn’t handy.
 The mobile calls were timed, expensive and bound by a limit.
 If you went over it, you had to pay serious cash.
 Gradually, mobile providers introduced “cap” plans to ease the worry a bit.
 However, it’s only recently that we’ve seen a real move towards unlimited mobile plans.

-.
+With unlimited as their strongest suit, Boost Mobile has been around for many years, but it’s only relatively recently that they’ve hopped over to the Telstra mobile network.
 That means their customers enjoy all the coverage benefits the move brings.
 With Boost, anyone looking for unlimited calls and text can get both for as little as $30 for 28 days.
-That plan comes with 3GB of data as standard.
-However, Boost also throws in a bonus 1GB of data every weekend, bringing the data pool up to a whopping 7GB.
+That plan comes with 6GB of data as standard and unlimited international calls to 10 countries.

-For an extra 10 bucks, the $40 plan brings the vase data limit to 5GB.
-It also throws in unlimited international calls to ten major countries (including the UK, USA, China and more).
+For an extra 10 bucks, the $40 plan brings the base data limit to 15GB.
+It also throws in unlimited international calls to 15 major countries (including the UK, USA, China and more).
 If you need to call friends or family overseas, that’s the plan for you.
-Otherwise, the $30 plan is perfect for easy, hassle free unlimited calling and texting with plenty of data to keep you going.
+Otherwise, the $30 plan is perfect for easy, hassle-free unlimited calling and texting with plenty of data to keep you going.

 Whichever one you choose, you’ll be paying less for unlimited calls than people with landlines did two decades ago.
 We’d call that a win for progress!